Something Luxe, Something New: Explore Utah's Winter Ski Lodging

 Remote: Vacation Homes and Village Condos, Eagle Point

+The Canyonside Collection, with its luxury appointments and spacious designs, panoramic views and private hot tubs, is the perfect choice for those who want to immerse themselves in the modern mountain lifestyle.
 If you’re traveling with a bunch of friends or a large family, Vacation Homes at Eagle Point give you multiple bedrooms, a fireplace and the space to spread out, almost like you get to do on the slopes.
 Each cabin is different, so it helps to plan in advance to find the one that serves your needs the best — whether with a fully stocked kitchen or easy access to nearby lodges.
 Another consideration is the collection of Village Condos at Eagle Point that range from 1–2 bedrooms.
 Some are ski-in/ski-out, some have fireplaces and they’re configured to sleep between 4–11 guests.
 It’s about 3.5 hours to Eagle Point from Salt Lake City.
 It’s worth the drive for the seclusion and terrain, but with a little extra planning you can extend your winter in Southern Utah experience.